-Her music has been published in conjunction with the Miles Davis Jazz Orchestra in Greensboro and used in short films and original plays.
+Segal has worked in radio, TV, and film and directed both adults and children.
+Her music has been published in conjunction with the Miles Davis Jazz Orchestra and used in radio, short films and plays.

 Despite my background my blog isn’t a one-woman talk show–I welcome your thoughts, ideas, and commentary.